Skip to main content

 Editorial Calendar

-Develop an editorial calendar outlining when and where individual pieces of content will be published, ensuring regularity in output while maintaining sight of seasonality and promotional opportunities.
+Develop an editorial calendar outlining publication schedules while considering seasonality and promotional opportunities.

 Resources & Responsibilities

-Clearly outline roles and allocate responsibilities within your marketing team, including content creation, editing, design, and distribution.
-Assign specific tasks with deadlines to the respective team members for smooth project execution.
+Clearly outline roles and allocate responsibilities within your team, assigning specific tasks with deadlines.

 Promotion Strategy

-Plan how to promote each piece of content using email marketing, social media sharing, or native advertising.
-Establish a promotional budget while deciding on methods aligning with your objectives.
+Plan how to promote each piece using email marketing, social media, or native advertising.
+Establish a promotional budget aligned with objectives.

 Measurement & Analysis